grpc/proposal/A41-xds-rbac.md

 matchers and they should match the values received on-the-wire independent of whether they are stored in Metadata or in separate APIs. `:method` can be hard-coded to `POST` if unavailable and a code audit confirms the server denies requests for all other method types.
-Implementations must not match [hop-by-hop headers][].
+Implementations must consider the request's [hop-by-hop headers][] to not be present.
 Since hop-by-hop headers [are not used in HTTP/2 except for `te: trailers`][rfc7540 connection header], transports must consider requests containing the `Connection` header as malformed, independent of xDS or RBAC, and only the `TE` header may need special handling.
-If the transport exposes `TE` in Metadata, then RBAC must special-case the header to prevent it from matching.
+If the transport exposes `TE` in Metadata, then RBAC must special-case the header to treat it as not present.
 Multi-valued metadata is represented as the concatenation of the values along with a `,` (comma, no added spaces) separator, as permitted by HTTP and gRPC.
 The `Content-Type` provided by the client must be used; not a hard-coded value.
 Binary headers are represented in their base64-encoded form, although we rarely expect binary header matchers other than presence-checking.

 [hop-by-hop headers]: https://datatracker.ietf.org/doc/html/rfc7230#section-6.1
 [rfc7540 connection header]: https://datatracker.ietf.org/doc/html/rfc7540#section-8.1.2.2